Search

 BULLETIN:

-We are worshiping in person but you can also join us online at 10:00 a.m. this Sunday:
+We are worshiping in person but you can also join us online at 10:00 am. every Sunday:

 Facebook: Wyoming Presbyterian Church Facebook page

-YoutubeThe service is available Sundays at 10:00 a.m. on the Wyoming Church YouTube channel “LIVE”
+YoutubeThe service is available Sunday at 10:00 a.m. on the Wyoming Church YouTube channel “LIVE”

 HYMNS: click on the link blow to see the hymns for this week’s worship.